erdinccurebal/scrapereq/README.md

 - When `responseType` is set to `RAW`, only one selector can be used
 - Maximum one `FULL` type selector is allowed regardless of response type
 - Each selector requires `key`, `type`, and `value` properties

+### Enhanced Form Element Support

+The selector processing has been improved to better handle form elements:
+- Special handling for `input`, `textarea`, and `select` elements to extract their values
+- Smart content detection that chooses between innerHTML, textContent, and value based on context
+- Improved error messages when selectors don't match any element

 ## 🌐 Enhanced Proxy Support